awsdocs/amazon-s3-developer-guide/doc_source/replication-change-owner.md

 **Warning**
 Add the owner override option only when the source and destination buckets are owned by different AWS accounts\.
 Amazon S3 doesn't check if the buckets are owned by same or different accounts\.
 If you add the owner override when both buckets are owned by same AWS account, Amazon S3 applies the owner override\.
 It grants full permissions to the owner of the destination bucket and doesn't replicate subsequent updates to the source object access control list \(ACL\)\.
 The replica owner can directly change the ACL associated with a replica with a `PUT ACL` request, but not through replication\.

-To specify the owner override option, add the following to the `Destination` element:
+To specify the owner override option, add the following to each `Destination` element:
 + The `AccessControlTranslation` element, which tells Amazon S3 to change replica ownership
 + The `Account` element, which specifies the AWS account of the destination bucket owner